All Episodes

 That's who he is.

-There's a little girl in Pennsylvania who is being denied uh lung transplant because she's 10 years old.
+There's a little girl in Pennsylvania who is being denied lung transplant because she's 10 years old.

-I lit a cigar in honor of Sarah Palin, right as the program began.
+I lit a cigar in honor of Sarah Palin right as the program began.

 Death panels.